mongodb/docs/source/includes/steps-manual-restore-cps.rst

-         {+atlas-admin-api+} returns the download link in the ``deliveryUrl`` field for downloading over the public internet and in the ``privateDownloadDeliveryUrls`` field for downloading over the |aws| private endpoint in the same region as the snapshot.
+         {+atlas-admin-api+} returns the download link in the ``deliveryUrl`` field for downloading over the public internet and in the ``privateDownloadDeliveryUrls`` field for downloading over the private endpoint in the same region as the snapshot.

    .. step:: Add the |ipaddr| or |cidr| address of the client to your |service| project :ref:`IP access list <access-list>`.